puma/puma/README.md

    inside Puma's master process when booting.
 2. If (1) is not possible, use `before_fork` and `on_refork` to disconnect the parent's socket connections when forking, so that they are not accidentally copied to the child process.
-3. Use `on_worker_boot` to restart any background threads on the forked child.
+3. Use `before_worker_boot` to restart any background threads on the forked child.
 4. Use `after_refork` to restart any background threads on the parent.

 #### Master process lifecycle hooks